clixpesa/clixpesa-website/src/content/peerlending.md

+---
+title: Clixpesa P2P Lending
+desc: Borrow and lend at your own terms, with Clixpesa peer to peer loans
+slug: peer-to-peer-lending
+---

 ## Peer to peer lending: Your own terms

 68% of loans in the alternative lending market in Africa are peer-to-peer (P2P).
 With **Clixpesa P2P Lending**, users can **offer** or **request** loans on their own terms — setting amounts, durations, and interest — while Clixpesa Finance helps reduce risk by monitoring credit profiles and only recommending compatible matches.